PTC-Education/SpatialToolbox-RaspberryPi/README.md

   - If you are using the Spike Prime, make sure that it connects properly, as described in step 6.
 - Open the Vuforia Spatial Toolbox App on your phone and once it loads, point your phone at the image target for the interface you want to use.
   - If you are using the Spike Prime, **make sure the Spike connects before you open the app.**
-  - If you don't have the Spike Prime feedback pamphlet, we have an alternative image target.
-The image and its associated files are in a folder called "SpatialTargets" within the RaspberryPi-SpatialToolbox folder.
-On the Raspberry Pi, go to Terminal and run the server with "node server" if it is not already running.
-On the Raspberry Pi, go to "localhost:8080" in the web browser.
-You should see an object called "SpikeDraw".
+  - If you are using a Spike Prime, but don't have the Spike Prime feedback pamphlet, we have an alternate image target.
+    - The image and its associated files are in a folder called "SpatialTargets" within the RaspberryPi-SpatialToolbox folder.
+    - On the Raspberry Pi, go to a Terminal window and run the server with "node server" if it is not already running.
+    - On the Raspberry Pi, go to "localhost:8080" in the web browser.
+    - You should see an object called "SpikeDraw".
 Click the button that says "Edit Target".
-Simply drag and drop the .zip file and .jpg file from SpatialTargets into the drop zone that appears on the web server. **Note:** the drop zone may disappear after dragging one of these files in.
+    - Simply drag and drop the .zip file and .jpg file from SpatialTargets into the drop zone that appears on the web server. **Note:** the drop zone may disappear after dragging one of these files in.
 Reopen it and drag the second one in.
 This is now your SpikeDraw image target.

 <p align="center">
 <img src="Documentation-Images/Draw-Image-Target.jpg" width="384" height="457"> <img src="Documentation-Images/Spike-Draw-Target.jpg" width="316" height="457">